candlepin/candlepin.github.io/docs/candlepin/developers.md

 and the default PR title.
 Commit titles are limited to 70 characters and will be automatically truncated or word-wrapped by tooling the processes commit messages.

-For commits originating from publicly viewable tasks (only Bugzilla as of October, 2022), the beginning of the commit title should be the ID of that task followed by a colon.
-When Jira becomes publicly accessible, the Jira task ID should be included as well.
+For commits originating from jira issues, the beginning of the commit title should be the ID of that issue followed by a colon (e.g. CANDLEPIN-XYZ: ).

 The body of the commit message should consist of one or more bulleted items indicating specifics about the change, such that a reader unfamiliar with the specifics of the change can get a rough understanding of the